-Shane Hardy is a forester with the North Carolina Forest Service’s District 8 region which encompasses New Hanover, Brunswick, Pender, Duplin, Columbus and Bladen counties.
+Shane Hardee is a forester with the North Carolina Forest Service’s District 8 region which encompasses New Hanover, Brunswick, Pender, Duplin, Columbus and Bladen counties.

-For the last 20 days, Hardy has been assigned to wildfires in Oregon.
+For the last 20 days, Hardee has been assigned to wildfires in Oregon.
 This week, he’s working at the Warm Springs Indian Reservation located in the north-central portion of the state.